 5. Questions on the marketed product

-Knowing the impact because of the failure of these practices, they started strong majors and training guides for improving Good Documentation Practices in their organization.
-These procedures aim to establish the requirements for Good Documentation Practices, including elements of data integrity for maintaining quality records.
+Knowing the impact because of the failure of these practices, they started strong majors and training programs for improving good documentation practices in their organization.

 What is a GxP Document?